 We reviewed the policies and procedures with one exception noted.
 How the vendors are added to the vendor list was not addressed.
+No exceptions were noted.

-c) Disbursements, including processing, reviewing, and approving.
+iii.
+Disbursements, including processing, reviewing, and approving.

-d) Receipts/Collections, including receiving, recording, and preparing deposits.
+iv.
+Receipts/Collections, including receiving, recording, and preparing deposits.
 Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions (e.g., periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, agency fund forfeiture monies confirmation).